-- Race distance for Moto3 and Moto2 is reduced to 2/3 of the original distance. - Race distance for MotoGP is reduced by one lap. - The conditions regarding weather-related tyre changes in the MotoGP class described in the Standard Start Procedure (1.18. clauses 4, 7, 12, 13, 16) will apply to the Wet Race Start procedure.
+- Race distance for Moto3 and Moto2 is reduced to 2/3 of the original distance. - Race distance for MotoGP is reduced by one lap.

 1.18.21 Quick Start Procedure

 When a race is stopped, riders must return to the pit lane, unless otherwise instructed by officials.
 If there is to be a restart, the following procedure will apply: